The Homeowner’s Guide To Solar Tax Credits and Incentives

 What Expenses Are Included When I Apply for My Federal Solar Tax Credit?

-All of the costs listed here may be included on your IRS Form 5695.
+All these costs may be included on your IRS Form 5695.
 Your Sunnova dealer can help you by itemizing them for you.

 • Labor costs for onsite preparation and original installation, including permitting fees, inspection costs and developer fees